Your Financial Obligations

 your program start date can be delayed if you do not meet the 22nd deadline.

 The most important word here is "loan."
-If you accept federal financial aid in the form of either a subsidized or unsubsidized Federal Direct loan, it is a loan.
+If you accept federal financial aid in the form of either a subsidized or unsubsidized Federal Direct Loan, it is a loan.
 You will be required to repay this loan once you have completed your degree program.
-Even if you withdraw from WGU, you most likely will be required to pay back all or some of the aid you receive.
+Even if you withdraw from WGU, you will be required to pay back any loan funds you borrow.
 Before you apply for aid, consider how you plan to repay the loans.
 Interest rates are currently modest, and repayment terms are reasonable.
 But you must be prepared to repay it whether you graduate or not.

 Financial Aid Frequently Asked Questions

 Will I qualify for aid?

 Most WGU students qualify for at least one type of federal aid.
 To be eligible for aid, you must be a U.S. citizen or eligible non-citizen with a valid Social Security Number who possesses a high school diploma, GED, or its equivalent.
 If you are a male, you must also be registered with the Selective Service.
 In addition, you must not be in default on a previous student loan or owe an overpayment on a grant.

 The amount of financial aid you are eligible to receive will be based on: